AxiSEMunity/AxiSEM3D/doc/Installation.md

 If you see an error message saying *missing input directory*, it means that AxiSEM3D has been built successfully.

 #### 2.4.
 Complete examples
 A few complete examples are provided below.
-On an HPC cluster, the major variability comes from environment setup, such as defining essential environment variables, loading a proper compiler and its compatible software bundles and sending the correct compiler f and linking.
+On an HPC cluster, the major variability comes from environment setup, such as defining essential environment variables, loading a proper compiler and its compatible software bundles and sending the correct compiler flags and link options.
 Such steps should be elaborated in the user manual of the machine.

 * A laptop or workstation with `conda` (GNU compilers):